typst/typst/docs/guides/guide-for-writing-plugins.md

 Typst is capable of interfacing with plugins compiled to WebAssembly via its `plugin` function.

-Once your program has been compiled to WebAssembly, it also needs to respect [the protocol](#protocol).
+Once your program has been compiled to WebAssembly, it also needs to respect [this protocol](#protocol).

 Typst will run this code in isolation from your system, which means printing and reading files will not be supported for security reasons.